-Students who have been awarded a master's degree from another university and have completed an empirical thesis can transfer up to 30 credits toward their Ph.D. at ASU.
-Transcripts must be evaluated by the Director of Graduate Studies in FHD to determine which coursework requirements have been completed and what courses must be taken.
+^{}Students who have been awarded a master's degree can transfer up to 30 credits toward their Ph.D. at ASU.
+Transcripts must be evaluated by the Director of Graduate Studies in FHD to determine which coursework requirements have been completed and which additional courses must be taken.